voondo/deface/README.markdown

 ```

 3. Gems or Spree Extensions that add overrides to your application will load them in the order they are added to your Gemfile.

+4. Applying an override to a view that contains invalid markup (which, occasionally happens in Spree views) can break rendering that would normally pass a browser's own permissive rendering.
+This is because the nokogiri library takes it upon itself to correct the issue, which doesn't happen prior to applying deface.
+Sometimes that correction changes the rendering of the view in an unintended manner, appearing to break it.
+The easiest way to tell if this is the cause of an issue for you is to put your view into http://deface.heroku.com/ and diff the output with the html which rails renders without your override.
+If you see a difference in the structure of the html, you may have invalid markup in your view which nokogiri is correcting for you.
+See [Spree issue #1789](https://github.com/spree/spree/pull/1789) for an example of what may be wrong in a view.